 How does it work?

-The Cross-border E-commerce Shopper Survey is conducted with an online sample of around 33,000 global consumers with approximately 1,000 in each country (depending on population).
-The target group are frequent cross-border online shoppers, who have bought physical goods online at least once in the last three months and who have made a cross-border online purchase in the last year.
+The Cross-border E-commerce Shopper Survey is conducted with an online sample of around 36,000 global consumers with approximately 1,000 in each country (depending on population).
+The target group is frequent cross-border online shoppers, who have made a cross-border online purchase in the last year.
 The target group is determined by quotas based on the age and gender profiles of the online population per country.

-The 2018 Cross-border E-commerce Shopper Survey took place in 41 countries: Austria, Australia, Belgium, Brazil, Canada, China, Cyprus, Denmark, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, Ireland, India, Indonesia, Italy, Japan, Latvia, Luxembourg, Malaysia, Mexico, the Netherlands, New Zealand, Norway, Philippines, Portugal, Russia, Saudi Arabia, Singapore, Slovenia, South Korea, Spain, Sweden, Switzerland, Thailand, the United Kingdom and the United States.
+The 2019 Cross-border E-commerce Shopper Survey took place in 41 countries: Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, China, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, India, Indonesia, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, Russia, Slovenia, South Korea, Spain, Sweden, Switzerland, Turkey, United Kingdom and the United States.